 I’ve always been one to shake my head at some of the new fangled ideas that are out there today, and all the little modern touches that make speaking to people face to face increasingly obsolete.

 I look at our pre-packaged food and cluck my tongue disapprovingly.
 I wonder at the good old days when people harvested their own food in quaint little kitchen gardens filled with fragrant herbs and vegetables bursting with flavor.
-The disconnect between us and our food seems to have widen into an hopelessly wide canyon, so much so that many children have no idea what some foods in their natural forms even look like.
+The disconnect between us and our food seems to have widened into a hopelessly wide canyon, so much so that many children have no idea what some foods in their natural forms even look like.

 So, last January, I decided that I was going to break that cycle in my own life.
 I was going to plant a garden.
 And not just any garden—my garden was going to be the Shangri La of all gardens, the envy of the whole neighborhood.
 Of course, with my magnificent bounty, I could spread goodwill to my fellow man – a tomato and cucumber for all, I say!